armakuni/fidelity-docker-workshop/exercise-4/README.md

 RUN --mount=type=secret,mode=0644,id=npmrc,target=/usr/src/app/.npmrc npm ci --only-production
 ```

+> NOTE: default location for secrets mounted without a target would be `/run/secrets/<secret id>`

+Above you can see various additional configurations such as:

+- `mode` to set read, write, execute permissions of the secret
+- `type` this can be `secret` (_as demonstrated_), or [`ssh`](https://docs.docker.com/develop/develop-images/build_enhancements/#using-ssh-to-access-private-data-in-builds)
+- `id` is the identifier to pass into the `docker build --secret`, this id is associated with the `RUN --mount` identifier to use in the Dockerfile
+- `target` is the destination of the output of the secret

-docker cli `build` command with id of the secret and path from the working directory build context
+Using the secret we can run the docker cli `build` command with `id` of the secret (_i.e. to match with our secret mount_) and use a path for `src` from the working directory build context:

 ```sh
 docker build  . -t version-tag  --secret id=npmrc,src=.npmrc